 Our authorized share capital is \$170,000, divided into 23,333,334 shares of common stock, \$0.003 par value, and 10,000,000 authorized shares of preferred stock, \$0.01 par value.
 Holders of our common stock are entitled to one vote for each whole share on all matters to be voted upon by shareholders, including the election of directors.
 Holders of our common stock do not have cumulative voting rights in the election of directors.
 All of our common shares are equal to each other with respect to liquidation and dividend rights.
 Holders of our common shares are entitled to receive dividends if and when declared by our Board of Directors out of funds legally available therefor under British Virgin Islands law.
-In the event of our liquidation, all assets available for distribution to the holders of our common shares.
+In the event of our liquidation, all assets available for distribution to the holders of our common stock are distributable among them according to their respective holdings.
+Holders of our common stock have no preemptive rights to purchase any additional unissued common shares.
 No shares of our preferred stock have been issued; however, the Board of Directors has the ability to determine the rights, preferences and restrictions of the preferred stock at their discretion.